Mitsuo Iso: Career

+Director Quentin Tarantino made a live-action film Kill Bill: Volume 1 (2003), inspired by this work, and asked Production I.G to produce the animated inserts, which Iso also participated in.

-In Rahxephon (2002), he began working in the Digital Works and cinematographer positions throughout this television series, using special effects and CG to modify drawings and art.
+In RahXephon (2002), Iso worked as Digital Works and cinematographer positions throughout this television series.

+As for Digital Works, he retouched key animations and art with special effects and computer graphics.

+As a cinematographer, he prepared samples of images in advance and coordinated between the episode directors and the cinematography studio.

 In episode 15 (The Children's Night), he wrote the script, storyboarded, and directed, and was also in charge of some of the drawing and cinematography, overseeing a cross-section of jobs that were originally divided.

-This was the first time he had worked on storyboarding and directing.
+This was the first time he had worked on storyboarding and directing, and this process was like making a whole short film.

-Iso decided to join the work on the condition that he would work on an entire episode by himself.
+He decided to join the work on the condition that he would work on an entire episode by himself.

-In the animation part of the live-action film Kill Bill: Volume 1 (2003), he drew the key animation.

-In 2007, he directed his first animated television series, Dennō Coil.
-He also wrote the original and the script for all episodes.
-With this work, he won the Nihon SF Taisho Award and the Seiun Award as a science fiction writer.
+In 2007, Iso directed his first animated television series, Dennō Coil.

+He wrote the original story and the screenplay for all the episodes, and won the Nihon SF Taisho Award and the Seiun Award as a science fiction writer.

+The work depicts everyday life in the near future, when wearable devices called Dennō Glasses have become widespread, and has had a profound influence on later XR technicians and artists.

+The project had been in the pipeline since around 2000 and finally came to fruition after seven years with the cooperation of producer Sanae Mitsugi of Tokuma Shoten and producer Masao Maruyama of Madhouse (at the time).

 In 2016, he gave a presentation introducing his original animation projects Les pirates de la Réunion et les dodos (レユニオンの海賊とドードー鳥, Re-Yunion no Kaizoku to DōDō-dori) and The Orbital Children (地球外少年少女, Chikyūgai Shōnen Shōjo) in a series in an anime magazine.
 In the same year, Iso and French animation studio yapiko animation announced at Japan Expo 2016 that they would jointly produce Les Pirates de la Reunion Le Reveil des dodos.

-However, there has been no further news about it since then.
+However, the project has been put on hold because The Orbital Children project preceded this one.

 Iso announced the production of The Orbital Children in 2018, and began full-scale production of the film in 2020.

+The Orbital Children was released exclusively worldwide on Netflix on 20 January 2022, and was released in theatres in Japan as a two-part film, the first part on the same day as Netflix and the second part on 11 February 2022.

+He wrote the original story and screenplay for the work, and directed it.
+He is also credited for the cinematography.

+Kenichi Yoshida was brought on as character designer and Toshiyuki Inoue as main animator.